 You are looking at her now, her hair held firmly in a shiny ponytail, her cheekbones outlined.
 There is something determined about her, as if she has taken an oath to fulfill a previous oath.
 She is taking over the story he had fed you, the life he had allowed you to make up about him.
 She is carving a new one from the bits you never knew.
 “That was when it started,” she says.

 “Yes.
 It started before you met him.
-Only that it was occasional, a few bouts in a whole year.”
+Only that it was occasional, one bout every few years.”

 At first, this only surprises you.
 Then, slowly, it takes possession of your bones, a shrill.